-Perfect easy homemade biscuits are simple.
+Perfect easy homemade small batch biscuits are simple.
 Follow just a few simple tips for a great fluffy biscuit every time.

 You only need 6 simple ingredients you probably always have in your pantry and fridge.
 With so few ingredients, it’s important to use the best quality ingredients for a great biscuit.